 Activating The Flow Tracker

-- Select where the Flow Tracker will appear:
+- Select in which modes the Flow Tracker will appear:

-Accessible in Published Environment: Flow Tracker is accessible in the Published Environment but does not start automatically.
-Use the keyword ‘walkmetracker’ is used in the Player Menu Search to activate Flow Tracker.
+- Accessible in Published Environment: Flow Tracker is accessible in the Published environment but does not start automatically.
+Type the keyword “walkmetracker” into the Player Menu search bar to activate Flow Tracker.

 Flow Tracker Layout

-Using the bar at the top, you can:
+From the bar at the top, you can do the following:

-Tabs appear only in the Maximized version of the Flow Tracker and allow you to explore different types of information about your WalkMe items:
+Tabs appear only in the maximized Flow Tracker and allow you to explore different types of information about your WalkMe items: